zeb1283/portfolio/essays/ics414_final.md

 I decided to choose the latter.

-When customer meetings came up, I had to do the presentations, as my group members either didn't come to the meetings or were unable to access their computers during the time period.
+When the customer meetings came up, I had to do the presentations.
+My group members either didn't come to the meetings or were unable to access their computers during the time period.
 I pushed huge updates prior to these meetings that feigned productivity for the entire group rather than just myself.

 By November, I was completely burnt out of the project.
 I was done.
 3 members of the group had never committed to the repository at this point, and I knew that it was pretty much over.